 In addition, your agent in a durable power of attorney has authority to manage your funds.
 In a personal injury case, an agent to a power of attorney can determine what is done with a personal injury award or settlement proceeds obtained.
 While this may seem daunting to many, individuals who hold a power of attorney agree to comply with certain requirements.
 One requirement is the obligation to act in the best interests of the person who executed the power of attorney.
 This means that they should not take any actions that are contrary to the principal’s well-being or wishes.
 In the event that individuals abuse the powers that are given to them, the power of attorney can be revoked and there may be legal consequences for their actions or inactions.

-About Colombo Law
+Colombo Law Personal Injury Lawyers

 If you or your loved one has any other questions about the impact a durable power of attorney may have on a potential claim, contact Colombo Law today.
 Our attorneys are skilled personal injury lawyers who can assist you through every part of your personal injury claim.

 Colombo Law firm is located in Morgantown, West Virginia.
-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.